realnkosi/realnkosi/README.md

-- 👋 Hi, I’m Nkosi, 22 year old Software Engineer
+- 👋 Hi, I’m Nkosi, 23 year old Software Engineer
 - 👀 Backend Dev, Full stack on a busy day
+- 👨‍💻 Passion is Gamification
 - 🌱 Java, Python, SQL, Web
 - 💞️ Mostly self taught, Uni barely helped
 - 📫 How to reach me:
 - instagram: instagram.com/nkosiyapha
-- twitter: twitter.com/Nkosiyapha_
--

 <!---
 realnkosi/realnkosi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.